mtozzo/achievers-api-tutorial/tutorial/step9.md

   }
 ```

-With all of this in place you should see the following if you try to submit an incomplete form.
+With all of this in place, you should see the following if you try to submit an incomplete form:

 ![step9a](screenshots/step9a.png)

-For the case where a completed form is submitted, we want to display a success message along with the ability to view the recognition within the Achievers Platform.
-In order to achieve this we need to add a few things to the `Main` component.
+When a completed form is submitted, you want to display a success message along with the ability to view the recognition in the Achievers Platform.
+To achieve this, you need to add a few things to the `Main` component.

 ###### src/Main.js

-First set a new state variable in the constructor:
+First, set a new state variable in the constructor:

 ```diff
   constructor(props) {